-Our mission includes supporting research that advances understanding of DCM.
-We are grateful for the medical centers and other organizations whose research and work helps us move toward DCM treatments and interventions.
+Our mission includes supporting research that advances the understanding of DCM.
+We are grateful for the medical centers and other organizations whose research and work help us move toward DCM treatments and interventions.
 Learn more about these organizations and ways you can get involved in being part of this important research.

 The DCM Foundation is very pleased to partner with Invitae on the Patient Insights Network (PIN) Program.
 DCM patients and their at-risk family members can register for the PIN to get information about DCM clinical trials and studies that help researchers and drug developers find better treatments, faster.
 Invitae offers sponsored, no-charge genetic testing and counseling for individuals suspected of having a familial cardiomyopathy or arrhythmia.
 Click the link below and scroll to the bottom of the webpage for more information on Invitae’s genetic testing options.

 Pfizer is currently recruiting participants for a clinical study in LMNA-related DCM patients.

 Myokardia/BMS is currently recruiting participants for a clinical study in DCM patients with MYH7 or TTN variants.